filswan/go-swan-client/README.md

 - Offline Deal Status:
   * **Assigned**: Only in auto-bid mode, that is `task.bid_mode=1`, when a miner is assigned to a car file, an offline deal record is created, and its status is `Assigned`.
   * **Created**: For all the bid modes, after a car file is sent to a miner, the related deal status is `Created`.
-  * **...**: There are several other statuses, which are generated and used by Swan Provider and Swan Platform.
+  * **...**: There are several other statuses, which are generated and used by Swan Provider and Swan Platform and they have the same meaning for tasks of all bid modes.
 - Every step of this tool will generate a JSON file which contains file(s) description like one of below:
 ```json
 [